CaioCeretta/github-coder-speedrun/mentoria/specialist/Next.Js/fundamentals/comments.md

 The templates folder contains shared structural components — such as menus, menu items, headings, navigation — that are used across multiple pages and help define the layout structure

+It was also created a folder, inside src, named data, it's used by the instructor for placing constants / contexts /,

 ## Layout

 Why was it that when we accessed the /start page, the layout content showed but no the one of page.tsx?